zysxmu/LTS/README.md

 # code of Exploiting the Partly Scratch-off Lottery Ticket for Quantization-Aware Training.

-It contains the related code of experiments on  CIFAR100/10 and ImageNet datasets.
+It contains the related code of experiments on  CIFAR100/10, ImageNet datasets, and detection task.

 ## Environments